Inter-Process Communication (IPC)¶

 Service requests use the service:<tool_name> type prefix for request-response IPC.
 The container writes a request with a unique request_id to tasks/, and the host writes the response to responses/{request_id}.json.
 The container polls for the response file.

-Service requests go through the security policy middleware before dispatch.
+Service requests pass through the security policy middleware before dispatch.
 Plugin-provided handlers process the request and return a result or error.

 Current service tools: